A strong no-go theorem on the Wigner's friend paradox

 Our work is inspired by the recent surge of renewed interest in the Wigner's friend problem \cite{BruknerLF,BruknerBook, FR, Proietti2019,Formalisms,Healey2018,BruknerComment}.
 In particular, Brukner~\cite{BruknerLF} introduced an extended Wigner's friend scenario (EWFS) with two spatially separated laboratories, each containing a friend, accompanied by a superobserver who can perform various measurements on their friend's laboratory.
 Each friend measures half of an entangled pair of systems, establishing correlations between the results of the superobservers' subsequent measurements.

-In the context of this EWFS, Brukner~\cite{BruknerLF,BruknerBook,BruknerComment} considered three assumptions, namely: \textit{\textsc{Freedom of Choice}}, \textit{\textsc{Locality}} (in the sense of ``parameter independence''~\cite{Shimony1984}) and \textit{\textsc{Observer-Independent Facts}} (OIF).
+In the context of this EWFS, Brukner~\cite{BruknerLF,BruknerBook,BruknerComment} considered three assumptions, namely: \textit{{freedom of choice}}, \textit{{locality}} (in the sense of ``parameter independence''~\cite{Shimony1984}) and \textit{{observer-independent facts}} (OIF).
 The last of these means that propositions about all observables that might be measured (by an observer or a superobserver) are ``assigned a truth value independently of which measurement Wigner performs’’~\cite{BruknerLF}.

-In other words, OIF is equivalent to the assumption of {\em Kochen-Specker noncontextuality}~\cite{KS1967, Liang2011} (\textsc{KSNC}).
+In other words, the OIF assumption is equivalent to the assumption of {\em Kochen-Specker noncontextuality}~\cite{KS1967, Liang2011} ({KSNC}).
 From these assumptions, Brukner derived a Bell inequality for the correlations of the superobservers' results, which could be violated in quantum mechanics (if the superobservers could suitably manipulate the quantum state of the observers).
-A recent six-photon experiment~\cite{Proietti2019}, using a setup where the role of each friend is played by a single photon, successfully violated such a Bell inequality derived from Brukner's assumptions.
+A recent six-photon experiment~\cite{Proietti2019}, using a set-up where the role of each friend is played by a single photon, successfully violated such a Bell inequality derived from Brukner's assumptions.

-However, while the EWFS background for this result was novel, the derived Bell inequality can be obtained from the assumptions of \textsc{Freedom of Choice} and \textsc{KSNC}, without considering the friends' observations, and without using \textsc{Locality} (which follows from Bell's stronger notion of \textsc{Local Causality}~\cite{Causarum}, which in turn follows from \textsc{KSNC} in any Bell scenario~\cite{Cavalcanti2018}).
-Furthermore, the Kochen-Specker theorem~\cite{KS1967} already establishes that KSNC + \textsc{Freedom of Choice} leads to contradictions with quantum theory.
+Although the EWFS background for this result was novel, the derived Bell inequality can be obtained from the assumptions of {freedom of choice} and {KSNC}, without considering the friends' observations, and without using ``{locality}'' (which follows from Bell's stronger notion of {local causality}~\cite{Causarum}, which in turn follows from {KSNC} in any Bell scenario~\cite{Cavalcanti2018}).
+Furthermore, the Kochen-Specker theorem~\cite{KS1967} already establishes that KSNC + ``{freedom of choice}'' leads to contradictions with quantum theory.
 As discussed in refs.~\cite{Healey2018,BruknerComment,HealeyReply}, this casts doubt on the implications of Brukner's theorem with regard to any assumption specifically about the objectivity of the friends’ observations---one can respond to Brukner's theorem simply by maintaining that ``\emph{unperformed} experiments have no results''~\cite{Peres1978}.